 We are committed to the goal of "Perfect Compliance and Perfect Reporting".
-This means all associates are expected to take any and all reasonable actions to achieve perfect compliance and then to fairly and accurately reflect the results of their efforts in their monthly reports to their regulators.
+This means all associates are expected to take any and all reasonable actions to achieve perfect compliance and then fairly and accurately reflect the results of their efforts in their monthly reports to their regulators.

-The Company has long recognized its greatest asset is its associates who are the key to all of the Company's goals including the goal of Perfect Compliance.
+The Company has long recognized its greatest asset is its associates who are the key to all of the Company's goals including achieving the goal of Perfect Compliance.
 One of the most important jobs associates have in reaching this goal is making good records.

-You will remember from previous compliance trainings that records must always include: the actual time something happened, the date, the year, the initials of the person making the record, and a good description of what happened or how data was generated.
-The description can be the most difficult of these to prepare, but it is also critically important.
+You will remember from previous trainings that records must always include:

+- The actual time something (an event) happened. - The date (including month, day and year). - The initials of the person making the record. - A good description of what happened or how data was generated. - The description can be the most difficult of these to prepare, but it is also critically important.